Logiqx/gps-details/docs/articles/2-signal/README.md

 To keep this article short, full details of the modulation technique [direct-sequence spread spectrum](https://en.wikipedia.org/wiki/Direct-sequence_spread_spectrum) (DSSS), digital signal processing, and Fourier transformations have been completely omitted.
 They are vitally important to electronic engineers and developers of software based GNSS receivers but unnecessary in this particular article.
 The main takeaway should be that the C/A signal contains a unique PRN code (consisting of 1023 chips, repeating every millisecond), plus data bits that are being transmitted at 50 bits per second.

-[Navigational messages](https://en.wikipedia.org/wiki/GPS_signals#Navigation_message) convey information such as the GPS date and time, satellite status, [ephemeris](https://en.wikipedia.org/wiki/Ephemeris) (precise orbital information for the transmitting satellite), and almanac (status and low-resolution orbital information for every satellite).
+[Navigation messages](https://en.wikipedia.org/wiki/GPS_signals#Navigation_message) convey information such as the GPS date and time, satellite status, [ephemeris](https://en.wikipedia.org/wiki/Ephemeris) (precise orbital information for the transmitting satellite), and almanac (status and low-resolution orbital information for every satellite).
 A single navigation message consists of 1,500 bits (duration of 30 seconds), divided into 5 subframes (duration of 6 seconds).
 Every subframe includes the GPS time, thus time is received from the GPS satellites once every 6 seconds.
 There are 25 navigation messages in total so to receive all of the navigational data from a single satellite will take 12.5 minutes in total.

 ![Navigation message](img/Navigation_Message.png)